Keren Everett

-Keren Everett has spent many years in the Amazon studying the Pirahã tribe and their language.
+Everett has spent many years in the Amazon studying the Pirahã tribe and their language.

-The Pirahã language is of great interest to linguists, but only a few people apart from the Pirahã tribe are fluent in it.
-Keren Everett's former husband Daniel Everett, whom she married in 1969, is the best-known authority on the language.
+The Pirahã language is of great interest to linguists, but only a few people apart from the Pirahã are fluent in it.
+Everett's former husband Daniel, whom she married in 1969, is the best-known authority on the language.
 He acknowledges his ex-wife as an expert on the prosody of Pirahã.
+Their son is Caleb Everett.
 They lived among the Pirahã from 1978 to 1983 and from 1999 to 2002.
 Following their separation in 2005, Keren returned to Brazil where, as of 2007, she was continuing her missionary work among the Pirahã.